phalcon/documentation/docs/di.md

 );
 ```

-The service `response` ([Phalcon\Http\Response][response] is resolved to be passed as the first argument of the constructor, while the second is a `string` value that is passed as it is.
+The service `response` ([Phalcon\Http\Response](response.md) is resolved to be passed as the first argument of the constructor, while the second is a `string` value that is passed as it is.

 #### Setter Injection
 Classes may have setters to inject optional dependencies, our previous class can be changed to accept the dependencies with setters: